hiddentao/clockmaker/README.md

 timer.isStopped();  // true
 ```

-And we can stop a timer from executing its handler if we `stop()` it in time:
+And you can stop a timer from executing its handler in the first place:

 ```javascript
 var timer = new Timer(function() {